 A nice bottle; not sure if this wants more time, or a couple years past prime...

 On the sold out (18K+ patrons) Lawn at Tanglewood this evening with the Boston Symphony Orchestra.
 Our guest Conductor Ken-David Masur is leading a 90th birthday celebration of John Williams.
 BSO soloists tonight are J. Williams Hudgins (vibraphone) & Jessica Zhou (harp), joined by Yo-Yo Ma (cello), Branford Marsalis (saxophone), Eric Revis (bass) and James Taylor (vocals/guitar).
-A truly wonderful night lay ahead, and my money is certainly on hearing at least one or two Star Wars movements this evening... — a year ago
+A truly wonderful night lay ahead, and my money is certainly on hearing at least one or two Star Wars movements this evening... — 2 years ago